-The status on the WEB interface will be updated automatically every 10s.
 In the Sync Monitor Status and Configuration dialogue you can add new members for measuring their accuracy and monitoring their sync performance.
-By selecting a "+ Add Node" button you will proceed to an enter configuration dialog in order to add a new node for monitoring.
+By selecting a "+" Add member button you will proceed to an enter configuration dialog in order to add a new node for monitoring.